Online Master’s Degrees in Genetic Counseling

 Courses in Online Master’s Degrees in Genetic Counseling

-An online master’s program in genetic counseling will include a sequence of classes to introduce the student to science topics and genetics-related topics as they prepare to discuss a wide variety of inheritable disorders with patients.
+An online master’s program in genetic counseling will include a sequence of classes to introduce the student to science and genetics-related topics as they prepare to discuss various inheritable disorders with patients.
 Common courses include:

 • Foundations of Genetics and Genomics